Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Experiment

-\paragrapht{Results on RealEstate10K.} In Table~\ref{table:re10k}, we compare our method against feedforward few-shot novel view synthesis approaches—PixelSplat~\citep{charatan2024pixelsplat}, MVSplat~\citep{chen2024mvsplat}, DUSt3R~\citep{dust3r_cvpr24}, and NopoSplat~\citep{ye2024no}—on RealEstate10K~\citep{zhou2018stereo}.
-Similarly, we evaluate both interpolative (target near reference views) and extrapolative (target in unobserved locations) conditions using two reference views.
-For extrapolation, we sample reference images from the latter third of video frames and targets from the first third, exploiting the forward camera progression in source videos.
+\paragrapht{In-domian results on RealEstate10K.} Table~\ref{table:re10k} compares our method against feedforward approaches—PixelSplat~\citep{charatan2024pixelsplat}, MVSplat~\citep{chen2024mvsplat}, DUSt3R~\citep{dust3r_cvpr24}, and NopoSplat~\citep{ye2024no}—on RealEstate10K~\citep{zhou2018stereo}.
+We evaluate interpolative and extrapolative conditions using two views.
+For extrapolation, we sample references from the latter third and targets from the first third of video frames.
 Our model outperforms feedforward methods in extrapolative settings while maintaining competitive interpolative performance.
-As shown in Figure~\ref{fig:qual_compare_real}, conventional feedforward models struggle with large missing areas due to limited generative capabilities, whereas our approach effectively infers missing geometry and generates plausible imagery for unseen regions while preserving observed region fidelity.
-Notably, we can realistically inpaint partially visible objects (e.g., sofas, railings) with well-aligned geometry synthesis.
-We attribute this to geometric awareness from attention distillation, which regularizes structural attention maps and enhances generation.
+Figure~\ref{fig:qual_compare_real} shows conventional models struggle with large missing areas due to limited generative capabilities, whereas our approach effectively infers missing geometry and generates plausible imagery while preserving fidelity.
+We realistically inpaint partially visible objects with well-aligned geometry, attributed to geometric awareness from attention distillation regularizing structural attention maps.

-\paragrapht{Comparison against LVSM~\cite{jin2024lvsm}.} We compare our method against LVSM~\cite{jin2024lvsm}, a leading feedforward approach for novel view synthesis.
-As shown in Fig.~\ref{fig:lvsm_compare}, our method demonstrates superior performance in extrapolative scenarios where significant portions of the target view are unobserved in the reference images.
-While LVSM accurately reconstructs regions with sufficient geometric overlap from reference views, it fails to extrapolate beyond the observable scene boundaries, producing blurry and inconsistent content in occluded areas.
-In contrast, our generative approach leverages learned scene priors to synthesize plausible content for these missing regions, maintaining sharp detail and geometric consistency throughout the entire target view.
-This fundamental difference highlights the limitation of purely reconstructive methods in extrapolative settings, where the lack of reference information necessitates generative capabilities rather than geometric interpolation.